Woody (Toy Story): Toy Story 4 (2019)

 By the events of Toy Story 3, Woody is struggling to adapt to life with Bonnie, as he is no longer the leader of the group (Dolly is the leader of Bonnie's toys); furthermore, Bonnie has lost interest in him.
 Later, Bonnie creates a new toy, Forky, who believes himself to be trash because his body consists primarily of a disposable spork.
 Woody tries repeatedly to keep Forky from throwing himself away.
 In one instance, the two become separated from Bonnie and the other toys while on vacation.
 While trying to reunite with Bonnie, Woody teaches Forky the joys and responsibilities of being a toy.
 Woody later encounters Bo Peep, who has lived on her own for years without an owner, after being sold by Andy's mother nine years earlier.

 Woody and Bo later team up to rescue Forky from a doll named Gabby Gabby, who wants Woody's voice box in return for Forky's release.
 Bo and Woody get into an argument after their rescue plan fails, with Woody telling Bo that loyalty is something a lost toy would not understand.
 He then agrees to give up his voice box after realizing Gabby Gabby had lived life as an unwanted toy due to her own defective voice box.
 After Buzz assures Woody that Bonnie will be okay without him, Woody and Bo reconcile and decide to stay together.
-Saying goodbye to their friends, Woody and Bo go on to help lost toys find new homes.
+After saying goodbye to their friends, Woody and Bo go on to help lost toys find new homes.

 Toy Story 5 (2026)

-Woody was confirmed to be appearing in the upcoming film Toy Story 5 in an image revealed at Disney's D23 Expo.
+Woody returns to Bonnie's household after Jessie contacts him about Bonnie's increasing attachment to a tablet computer named Lilypad and the neglect of her toys and he divulges how he and Bo Peep have been helping find homes for abandoned toys.
+After reuniting with Bonnie's toys, Woody becomes involved in countering Lily's influence over Bonnie.
+When Lily arranges for Bonnie's toys to be placed in storage, Woody escapes with Buzz.
+Later, the two exploit Lily's speech-recognition vulnerability to trigger the display of information that reveals Jessie's location.

+Woody accompanies Bonnie and her mother to the Manoukian farmhouse, where Jessie has been staying, and is present when Bonnie initially refuses to take Jessie back due to peer ridicule.
+At the farmhouse, Woody helps coordinate the search for Jessie and Bullseye alongside Buzz and local device-based toys.
+He remains involved as Jessie regains confidence after reflecting on her past with Emily.

+Following Lily's departure on a donation truck, Woody joins the pursuit and helps convince her to assist rather than interfere with Bonnie's relationships.
+He and Bo later participate in arranging the meeting between Bonnie and Blaze, and watch from a distance during their shared imaginative play before departing for their own adventures.